-This exercise introduces the latest addition to Lightroom's local adjustment tools.
-Students learn to use the Radial filter tool to create custom, off-center vignettes and other effects.
-The Radial Filter tool is revisited in Lesson 6 where it is used instead to apply tonal corrections selectively.
+This exercise introduces an enhancement to the Radial filter tool-the most recent addition to Lightroom's local adjustment tools.
+In this exercise, students learn to use the Radial filter tool to create custom, off-center vignettes and other effects.